 Inflation Rate in Lebanon averaged 15.69 percent from 2008 until 2021, reaching an all time high of 157.90 percent in March of 2021 and a record low of -4.67 percent in September of 2015.
 This page provides the latest reported value for - Lebanon Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Lebanon Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Lebanon is expected to be 115.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Lebanon to stand at 53.00 in 12 months time.
-In the long-term, the Lebanon Inflation Rate is projected to trend around 25.00 percent in 2021 and 15.00 percent in 2022, according to our econometric models.
+Inflation Rate in Lebanon is expected to be 44.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lebanon Inflation Rate is projected to trend around 15.00 percent in 2022, according to our econometric models.